VirusTotal/yara-x/site/content/docs/api/c.md

   Add colors to error messages.

-* `YRX_RELAXED_RE_ESCAPE_SEQUENCES`
+* `YRX_RELAXED_RE_SYNTAX`

-  Historically, YARA has accepted any character preceded by a backslash in a regular expression, regardless of whether the sequence is valid.
-For example, `\n`, `\t`, and `\w` are valid escape sequences in a regexp, but `\N`, `\T`, and `\j` are not.
-YARA accepts all of these sequences.
-Valid escape sequences are interpreted according to their special meaning (`\n` as a new-line, `\w` as a word character, etc.), while invalid escape sequences are interpreted simply as the character that appears after the backslash.
-Thus, `\N` becomes `N`, and `\j` becomes `j`.

-  When this flag is set, YARA-X exhibits the same behaviour as YARA and accepts these invalid escape sequences.
-By default, invalid escape sequences produce an error in YARA-X.
+  YARA-X enforces stricter regular expression syntax compared to YARA.
+  For instance, YARA accepts invalid escape sequences and treats them as literal characters (e.g., \R is interpreted as a literal 'R').
+It also allows some special characters to appear unescaped, inferring their meaning from the context (e.g., `{` and `}` in `/foo{}bar/` are literal, but in `/foo{0,1}bar/` they form the repetition operator `{0,1}`).

+  When this flag is set, YARA-X mimics YARA's behavior, allowing constructs that YARA-X doesn't accept by default.

 #### yrx_compiler_destroy